nostr-protocol/nips/XX.md

 This NIP provides a decentralized mechanism for people to publish places that matter to them on a map without any governing intermediaries such as Google Maps or OpenStreetMaps.

-A Place event is cryptographically owned by its creator who has the sole ability to edit it.
+A Place event is cryptographically owned by its creator who has the sole ability to edit it (replaceable event).

-Places can be zapped, reviewed, labeled, commented on, or shared like any other nostr event.
+Places can be zapped, reviewed, labeled, commented on, reacted to, or shared like any other nostr event.

-High quality places can be found by following pubkeys who publish them, reviews, [NIP-51 lists](/51.md), or even attached [NIP-13 proof-of-work](/13.md).
+High quality places can be found by following pubkeys who publish them, reviews, [NIP-51 lists called Worlds](/51.md), or even attached [NIP-13 proof-of-work](/13.md).

-Properties of a Place may be defined by its creator, but may also be crowdsourced as discussed below, enabling a balance between ownership and open-source contribution.
+This NIP defines standardized properties that may be applied to Places as tags.
+These properties may also be crowdsourced as discussed below, enabling a balance between ownership and open-source contribution.

 > [!TIP]
 > The 7515 in 37515 is alphanumeric code for GEO